mattaylor/objix/README.md

 ### Object.prototype.some(function)

-True if any entry passes function.
+True if any entry of `this` passes function.
 Function takes value and key as arguments.

 ```javascript